arman-rai/Notes/Cool stuff/Screen control using adb and scrcpy.md

 ---

-And now I have a two screen setup yay~ and phone opens up via face ID so,
+And now I have a two screen setup yay~ and phone opens up via face ID so, fully no-touch huhu~